Duck528/cvwin/README.md

 ### Pre-Built Binaries

-You can install pre-built OpenCV binaries from NuGet Gallery using Package Manager:
+You can install pre-built OpenCV binaries (DLLs) from NuGet Gallery using Package Manager:

     Install-Package opencv.win.native

 _Note:_ The current distribution on the NuGet Gallery repository only includes binaries for x86 and x64 (for Visual Studio 2015), but not for ARM.

+There are also static library versons:

+    Install-Package opencv.win.native.static